mpicbg-scicomp/tissue_miner/MovieProcessing.md

 * draw_n_get_ROIcoord.ijm
 * orient_tissue.ijm

-Both macros automatically save a text file (LastFrameRoi.txt and transformation.txt, respectively).
+Both macros automatically save a text file (UserFrameRoi.txt and transformation.txt, respectively).
 If these files are present, TissueMiner will take them into account for further precessing steps.

 NB: by default, Tissue Miner will always create two ROI's:
 * "raw": corresponds to all segmented and tracked cells